jturcotte/chiptrack/README.md

 The built-in sound chip is used for sound production in this case.
 The desktop and Web versions will produce the sound in software by emulating sound register commands.

+Slint models are used as cross-platform abstraction, read from a [custom renderer](src/gba_platform/renderer.rs) to take advantage of the GBA's hardware acceleration.

 ### Instruments are programmable